Armenian Soviet Socialist Republic: Glasnost and perestroika

-Mikhail Gorbachev's introduction of the reforms of glasnost and perestroika in the 1980s fueled Armenian visions of a better life in the Soviet Union.
+Mikhail Gorbachev's introduction of the reforms of glasnost and perestroika in the 1980s fueled visions of a better life in the Soviet Union among Armenians.
 Taking advantage of the new political climate, the Armenians of the NKAO began a democratic movement to unite their region with Soviet Armenia, expressing concern about the forced "Azerification" of their native region by Baku.
-On 20 February 1988, the Supreme Soviet of the NKAO voted to unify with Armenia.
+On 20 February 1988, the Supreme Soviet of the NKAO officially voted to unify with Armenia.

 Demonstrations took place in Yerevan in support of the Karabakh Armenians and grew into what became known as the Karabakh movement.
 By the beginning of 1988, nearly one million Armenians from several regions of the republic engaged in these demonstrations, centered on Yerevan's Theater Square (today Freedom Square).
 However, in neighboring Azerbaijan, violence against Armenians erupted in the city of Sumgait.
 Ethnic rioting broke out between Armenians and Azeris, preventing any peaceful resolution from taking place.
-Armenians became increasingly disillusioned with the Kremlin's response toward the issue.
-Gorbachev, who had until then been viewed favorably in Armenia, saw his standing among Armenians deteriorate significantly.
+Armenia's problems were only compounded by the devastating earthquake of 1988 and another major anti-Armenian pogrom in Baku.
+Armenians became increasingly disillusioned with the Kremlin; Gorbachev, who had until then been viewed favorably in Armenia, saw his standing among Armenians deteriorate significantly.

 Tension between the central government in Moscow and the local government in Yerevan heightened in the final years of the Soviet Union.
 The reasons largely stemmed from Moscow's perceived indecision on the Karabakh question, combined with ongoing difficulties in relief for the 1988 earthquake and general shortcomings in the Soviet economy.
 On 23 August 1990, the Supreme Soviet of the Armenian SSR adopted the Declaration of Independence of Armenia, declaring the Republic of Armenia to be a subject of international law.
 On 17 March 1991, Armenia, along with the Baltics, Georgia, and Moldavia, boycotted the union-wide referendum in which 78% of all voters voted for the retention of the Soviet Union in a reformed form.
 Armenia confirmed its independence in a referendum on 21 September 1991 after the unsuccessful coup attempt in Moscow by Kremlin hardliners.
 The republic's independence became official with the Belovezha Accords and the formal dissolution of the Soviet Union on 26 December 1991, making Armenia a sovereign, independent state.
 The constitution of 1978 remained in effect until July 1995, when a new constitution was adopted.